Hardware, scaling and storage

 The system uses a default allocation mechanism.

-Your application can use as much ephemeral storage as available on the node, up to the node's limits.
+Your service can use as much ephemeral storage as available on the node, up to the node's limits.

 This approach provides flexibility but may lead to unpredictable behavior if the node's resources are constrained.